Completed Theses and Dissertations

 (Theses and dissertations submitted prior to 2014 can be located at ThinkIR (the University’s Institutional Repository), and ThinkIR links to 2020 and 2021 theses and dissertations will be posted when available.)

-- Taylor Tolles (2021): "Framing the Guard: A Content Analysis of how the News Media Frames the National Guard During Time of Crisis."
+- Taylor Tolles (2021) entered the PhD program in sociology at Bowling Green State University.
+His thesis was entitled, "Framing the Guard: A Content Analysis of how the News Media Frames the National Guard During Time of Crisis."